craftcms/docs/docs/3.x/categories.md

 ## Creating and Editing Categories

-If you have at least one category group, there will be a “Categories” tab in the primary Control Panel navigation.
+If you have at least one category group, there will be a “Categories” tab in the primary control panel navigation.
 Clicking on it will take you to the category index.
 From there you can choose a category group from the sidebar, and add/reorder/delete categories within it:

 ![Category Index](./images/categories-category-index.png)